 It’s tempting to spoil your pets with foods and treats while you’re on vacation — and your dog will likely be more than happy to try everything!
 But many foods are dangerous for pets.
 And even eating healthy foods he’s not used to can put your pet in gastrointestinal distress.

-The best way to ensure you’ll you’ll be invited again is to leave your host’s home as you found it.
+The best way to ensure you and your pet will be invited again is to leave your host’s home as you found it.
 Bring a spare sheet to cover the bedding if you know your pet will insist on sleeping with you.
-Pack your lint roller to remove any fur your pup may leave on the sofa.
+Pack your lint roller and remove any fur your pup might leave on the sofa.
 And be sure to pick up and dispose of your dog’s waste in the yard.

 7. Keep your cool.

-Remember that your pet will pick up on your feelings, and over-excitement, anxiety and stress are common emotions when we travel.
+Remember that your pet will pick up on your feelings, and excitement, anxiety, and stress are common emotions when we travel.
 Pay close attention to how you’re feeling, because those are the vibes you’re sending your pup.
-If you find yourself feeling tense, take a breath, relax, stay calm and have fun!
+If you find yourself feeling tense, take a breath, relax, stay calm, and have fun!

 Honesty is important when choosing the best accommodations for you and your pet.
 Being a house guest with pets requires patience and understanding.
 If you have a rambunctious pup or just prefer to have your own space relax and unwind, consider getting a hotel room.